Hole

 1. Year-round operation

-Unlike traditional golf courses, indoor golf facilities can operate regardless of weather conditions, ensuring a steady stream of customers.
+Unlike traditional golf courses, indoor golf facilities can operate regardless of weather conditions, or daylight, ensuring a steady stream of customers.

 2. Diverse clientele

-From corporate events to casual play, indoor golf appeals to a wide range of customers.
+From corporate events to casual play, and players seeking to improve their game, indoor golf appeals to a wide range of customers.

 3. Technological advancements